CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/System-Req/system-requirements-cyclecloud.md

 ## Software Requirements for CMAQ on CycleCloud

+The software requirements to run CMAQ on Azure are split into three tiers.
+The first tier includes the software that is provided with the operating system, the second tier includes the libraries required by CMAQ, the third tier includes the CMAQ code and associated pre and post processors, and the third tier includes the R software and packages requried by the analysis scripts for verifying output or doing a quality assurance of CMAQ.

 Tier 1: Native Operating System (OS) and associated system libraries, compilers

 * Tcsh shell